dyle/rpgmapper/README.md

 ## Preamble

-In  this project of mine I try to adhere to the recent software engineering principles found in such books as:
+In  this project of mine, I try to adhere to the recent software engineering principles found in such books as:

 * Robert C. Martin, "Clean Code: A Handbook of Agile Software Craftsmanship"
-* Stephan Roth, "Clean C++: Sustainable Software Development, Patters and Best Practices with C++17"
+* Stephan Roth, "Clean C++: Sustainable Software Development, and Best Practices with C++17"

 As for the latter, due to my target to support Debian, whose version number is - at the time